cchrispy/portfolio/README.md

 # This is Chris
-My online portfolio
+My online resume

 #### Credits
-3rd Wave Media
+Template supplied by 3rd Wave Media